GLF Schools

 Introduction and preparation to Y13.

-A review of the material taught throughout the year will take place; this allows students to combine their knowledge of different offences or torts to answer 30 mark essay questions and for consolidation and practice in preparation for PPE 2.
+A review of the material taught throughout the year will take place, this allows for students to combine their knowledge of different offences or torts to answer 30 mark essay questions.
+This allows for consolidation and practice in preparation for the PPE 2.

 Year 13 sequence of lessons